-Given almost every month at the Kansas City PHP User Group.
+Recurring talk at most Kansas City PHP User Group meetings.
 I summarize important news stories and happenings in the PHP community from the previous month before the presentation was delivered.
 Gives special attention to issues relevant to most of our regular attendees.

 March 2013